-Requesting a Date on President Crow’s Calendar
+Requesting a date on President Crow’s calendar

-Bear in mind that Dr. Crow gets several hundred requests a month and cannot accommodate everyone.
+Dr. Crow gets several hundred requests a month and cannot accommodate everyone.
 Unfortunately, his schedule is such now that he is unable to attend an event without a specific reason.
 It is helpful to provide his people with as much information as possible about a particular event so that he can make an informed decision about participating.
 His schedule fills up very far in advance so early requests are important.
 Unless President Crow is a featured speaker at a dinner, he generally cannot stay at an event for the entire time; usually he will stay 30-45 minutes.
 If he is speaking his office will need the details on the event.
 See Information for Speakers.

-Requesting a Date on Dean’s Calendar
+Requesting a date on the Engineering Dean’s calendar

 You don’t want to plan an amazing event on a holiday or during the same time another big event for the same audience is planned.
 To avoid this, check the calendar for university and religious holidays, including but not limited to Christian, Jewish and Muslim religions.